-Helene Hadsell is the legendary contest queen, who has probably won more valuable prizes than anybody else.
-Not by chance or mere luck, but consciously creating every winning event she had.
+Helene Hadsell was the legendary contest queen, who has probably won more valuable prizes than anybody else.
+Not by chance or mere luck, but consciously creating every winning event she had!
 The prizes include numerous home appliances, bicycles, cameras, furniture, trips in first class, money, and even a big 4,300-square foot house in Irving, Texas.

-Everything started, when in 1958 she read a book called "The Power of Positive Thinking" by Dr. Norman Vincent Peal.
-Finished reading that book she understood she could get everything she wanted.
+Everything started, when in 1958 she read a book about positive thinking.
+Finished reading the book she understood she could get everything she wanted.
 Exited by that prospect, he asked her husband who sat nearby and read a newspaper, what would he like to have.

 "I'd like the outboard motor they are giving out.", he pointed to an advertisement in the newspaper.

 It was a Coca-Cola contest and the participants had to write in 25 words why they take Coca-Cola on outings.